ParthThakur/Flight-Data-With-Tableau/README.md

 mine).
 Looking at the charts - I would suggest to change color of the bars on the Delay by Airport.
 Shouldn't all negative values be green?

+> I did consider that.
+But that took emphasis away from the minimum
+> value.

 ### Resources

 [Tableau community forums](https://community.tableau.com/community/forums)<br>